Shriners Hospital for Children receives 400 Barbies with prosthetic legs

 SPRINGFIELD, Mass.
 (WWLP) – Shriners Hospitals for Children in Springfield received more than 400 Barbie Fashionistas #121 dolls Monday morning.

-According to a news release, Shriners Hospital prosthetic patients were given the donation of dolls.
+According to a news release sent to 22News, Shriners Hospital prosthetic patients were given the donation of dolls.
 Prosthetic patients from Springfield and around the country will be receiving the dolls as well.

 These Barbie dolls are not your average doll.
 They are actually made with a prosthetic leg in an effort to help young girls deal with their own prosthesis.